-When a home is listed for sale and begins to accumulate too many days on market, buyers may wonder why it is still sitting on the market.
+When a home is listed for sale and begins to accumulate too many days on the market, buyers may wonder why it is still sitting on the market.
 Being overpriced sends a message to the buying community that you may be an unrealistic seller and a buyer may not want to consider going into escrow with someone who can be unrealistic.
-Days on market can make the listing seem stale!
+Days on the market can make the listing seem stale!
 And new listings in the same area come on the market, and buyers may flock to those because of better location, features and realistic price.
 Your stale listing can help sell the new one that came on the market!

 Selling Your Home out of Desperation

 Perhaps the seller has already purchased a home out of the area, and it is late summer, and the children need to start school in their new school, this may result in the seller dropping the price just to sell it!
 And perhaps carrying two mortgages may be overwhelming and unrealistic for a seller.
 Overall when you are desperate, you will make the necessary adjustments in order to sell the property.
 This can result in a very low sales price and you do not want to sell out of desperation!
 Having a plan from the beginning will result in the highest market value for your home in the shortest period of time!